zevv/npeg/README.md

  P{m..n}       # matches P m to n times
 ```

 ### Captures

-*Note: Captures are stil in development, the interface might change in the
-future.
-I am not sure if using `JsonNode` is the best choice and I am open to
-any ideas to improve the way captures are returned from the parser.*

 ```nim
 C(P)           # Stores an anynomous capture in the open JSON array